Oil Spills and Seafood Fact Sheet

 How does OEHHA determine whether seafood should be tested for PAHs after an oil spill?

 Based on the evaluation of factors such as oil type, volume, weather, and local seafood species, OEHHA may determine that a short-term closure is not sufficient to protect public health.
-By California law, if a fishery is closed for more than 48 hours, the seafood must be tested before a fishery can be re-opened.
+If OEHHA identifies significant risk to the public, California law requires that rapid testing of seafood be ordered within 7 days after an oil spill-related fisheries closure to determine the levels of contamination, if any, and whether the fish or shellfish is safe for human consumption.

 After the sampling and analysis plan has been prepared, scientists from multiple state agencies participate in the collection of the seafood samples.
 Seafood from nearby, but unaffected, areas are also collected for comparison.
 Samples are then sent to a qualified laboratory for analysis of PAH levels in edible tissues of the seafood.
 If commercial fisheries have been affected, testing for taint may also be conducted at a separate federal laboratory.